Everything You Wanted to Know About Startup Equity and How It Works

 Startup Equity Definition

 One way to imagine startup equity is to think of it as a pie.
-In the beginning, it would impersonate the complete ownership of the company.
+In the beginning, it would represent the complete ownership of the company.
 Next, this "equity pie" gets divided and distributed among different individuals and entities engaged with the startup.
 Each of them receives a slice of a size that corresponds to their contributions, roles, and affiliations with the newborn company.

 It's vital to be open to allocating a portion of your assets rather than holding 100% ownership.
 This flexibility is crucial for achieving business growth.
 Here's why.